 - Reinforce individual accountability for collaborative efforts through performance management systems.

-Federal agencies have used a variety of mechanisms to implement interagency collaborative efforts, such as the President appointing a coordinator, agencies co-locating within one facility, or establishing interagency task forces (GAO-12-1022).
-These mechanisms can be used to address a range of purposes including policy development; program implementation; oversight and monitoring; information sharing and communication; and building organizational capacity, such as staffing and training.
-Frequently, agencies use more than one mechanism to address an issue.
-Although the mechanisms differ in complexity and scope, they all benefit from certain key features, which raise issues to consider when implementing these mechanisms.
+Additionally, federal agencies have used a variety of mechanisms to implement interagency collaborative efforts—such as the President appointing a coordinator, agencies co-locating within one facility, and interagency task forces.
+These mechanisms can address things like policy development, program implementation, oversight and monitoring, information sharing and communication, and building organizational capacity (e.g., staffing and training).
+Agencies often use more than one mechanism to address an issue.

 GAO-16-509: Published: May 20, 2016.
 Publicly Released: May 20, 2016.